glazum/glazum-ios-sdk/README.md

 Information gathered by the SDK is sent to the Glazum website in real time.

 Glazum SDK works with iOS 4.3+, armv7+armv7s, with both device and simulator support.
-It has been tested using Xcode 4.0.
+It has been tested using Xcode 4.x and Xcode 5.0

 ##Integration

+### Using CocoaPods

+[CocoaPods](http://cocoapods.org/) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like Glazum in your projects.

+#### Download CocoaPods

+CocoaPods is distributed as a ruby gem, and is installed by running the following commands in Terminal.app:
+	$ sudo gem install cocoapods
+	$ pod setup

+#### Create a Podfile

+Project dependencies to be managed by CocoaPods are specified in a file called Podfile.
+Create this file in the same directory as your Xcode project (.xcodeproj) file:

+	$ edit Podfile
+	pod 'Glazum', '~> 0.2'

+#### Install Dependencies

+Now you can install the dependencies in your project:
+	$ pod install

+From now on, be sure to always open the generated Xcode workspace (.xcworkspace) instead of the project file when building your project:
+	$ open YourProject.xcworkspace

+### Manual integration

 1. Add Glazum.framework files to your project: File -&gt; Add Files to " "
     1. Find and select the folder that contains the SDK